 Brooches have been making a comeback over the past few years, with the world’s most renowned fashion houses like Gucci and Dior sending models down the runway adorned with brooches on their lapels, on silk scarves, and in their hair.

 This brooch revival has not gone unnoticed by jewellery collectors, and antique brooches have seen a surge in popularity.
 If you love brooches and are looking for a timeless piece of jewellery to add to your collection, consider an antique brooch.
-At Gatsby Jewellery, we have a wide range of antique brooches, from Victorian brooches to Art Deco and Mid-Century pieces – there’s something for every style and preference.
+At Gatsby Jewellery, we have a wide range of antique brooches, from antique Victorian jewellery to Art Deco jewellery and Mid-Century jewellery pieces – there’s something for every style and preference.

 What are brooches used for?